-We understand the word "community" according to its Indo-European roots (see Benveniste, 1969), COMMUNIS: who has reciprocal obligations.
+We understand the word "community" according to its Indo-European roots (see Benveniste, 1969), communis: who has reciprocal obligations.
 An OWEE seeks reciprocity (in the knowledge creation process of course but more basically in the open mindedness, respect, benevolence, that underlie our research and teaching practices).
 Reciprocity is an organized process.
 So while creating a community, we build rules (formal and informal), we build an institutional arrangement that achieves coordination.
 That arrangement is not as familiar as the Market or the State.
-It's a With COMMONS. this institutional arrangement, we move from walking in common to walking as a commons.
-How SOS resources are resources subject to social dilemmas, in other words the risk of the disappearance of the resource (by overexploitation).
+It's a commons.
+With this institutional arrangement, we move from walking in common to walking as a commons.
+How so?

+A central point in the works of Elinor Ostrom is to demonstrate that the common-pool-resources are resources subject to social dilemmas, in other words the risk of the disappearance of the resource (by overexploitation).
 In order to address this risk, one must organize oneself.
-It is important to underscore that a commonpool resource only becomes a commons once a communal management of the resource has been put into place.
+It is important to underscore that a common-pool resource only becomes a commons once a communal management of the resource has been put into place.
 A commons, thus, must be governed.
-Conversely, a common-pool-resource can implying without communal aovernance (the climate is a commonpool-resource but not a commons).
+Conversely, a common-pool-resource can exist without implying communal governance (the climate is a common-pool-resource but not a commons).
 By extension, a public good governed communally becomes a commons, as is the case of Wikipedia or Linux, both of which are knowledge commons.